EXPERTS

 AG1 Key Features

 - What Is AG1?
-AG1 is a nutritional supplement made with 75 ingredients.
-According to the manufacturer, one serving of AG1 provides superfoods, vitamins, minerals, herbs, antioxidants, mushrooms, adaptogens, prebiotics, probiotics, and a digestive enzyme.
+AG1 is a nutritional supplement made with 83 ingredients.
+According to the manufacturer, one serving of AG1 Next Gen provides superfoods, vitamins, minerals, herbs, antioxidants, mushrooms, adaptogens, prebiotics, probiotics, and a digestive enzyme.

 - How Much Does AG1 Cost?
 AG1 costs $99 for a 30-day supply or $79 per month with a subscription.
 The company has a 90-day money-back guarantee and says that you can change or cancel your order at any time.

 - What Does It Taste Like?
-AG1 does not contain sugar or artificial sweeteners, though it does have stevia.
-Customers are divided about the flavor, with some praising the hint of sweetness and the natural fruit overtones, while others say it’s earthy or grassy.
-The texture can be somewhat gritty, which is to be expected when taking a powdered vegetable supplement.
+AG1 tastes like greens with a hint of pineapple and vanilla.
+Some compare the Original flavor to matcha.
+The new Tropical flavor tastes of papaya and passionfruit.
+Customers are divided about the Original flavor, with some praising the hint of sweetness and the natural fruit overtones, while others say it’s earthy or grassy.
+The texture can be somewhat gritty, which is to be expected with some powdered vegetable supplements.

 - Is AG1 Safe for Everyone?
 AG1 is safe for general use by adults but should not be taken by pregnant or breastfeeding women or anyone under 18.
 The label cautions against taking AG1 alongside other supplements containing zinc.
 Individuals should consult a healthcare professional or dietitian before taking AG1.